aivantg/dev/README.md

 ## Installation

 1. Clone this repository into a folder somewhere on your computer.
-It can be stored anywhere!
+It can be stored anywhere! (note, the folder name `.dev` is by default hidden on most operating systems since it starts with a "."
+Feel free to rename if you don't like this!)
 2. Open up `dev.sh` in a text editor
 3. Edit the value for `DEV_CONFIG_PATH` to be the folder that contains `dev.sh`
 4. Edit the value for `DEV_FOLDER_PATH` to be your "home" folder for all of your development projects.